NAS QNAP VS-S2212 Pro+ RAID Arrays: Mechanical and Logical Failures Recovery Tips

 8. Seek professional help if needed: If you are unsure about the process or encounter any difficulties, it is recommended to seek professional help or contact QNAP support for assistance.

-Although NAS VS-S2212 Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-S2212 Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view